pranay6305/GIT-CLI/README.md

 # Introduction to Git and GitHub
+## YUpdates to check pull requests

+This has been created to afford the opportunity to detect changes via a pull request
 ## Simple Interest Calculator

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.